-Chanel West Coast Rocks Majorly Revealing Pasties-And-Strappy Bra On Instagram
+Chanel West Coast Rocks Majorly Revealing Pasties And Strappy Bra On Instagram

 Chanel West Coast shared photos of her glam outfit for her SXSW show on Instagram.
 It was both revealing and flashy, featuring a multi-colored bra that consisted of glittery heart pasties with straps that connected to the rest of the bra.
 It left most of her skin showing, making it one of the more revealing outfits she’s shared on social media this year.
 Chanel paired the top with an equally-dazzling bottom, which had vertical stripes in glittery blue, orange and purple hues.
 She sported a large jacket on top in matching glittery stripes, along with furry accents on the collar and wrists.
 The rapper completed the look with a blond hairstyle, wearing her hair simply down and in an off-center part.

 The glitzy outfit was for her show at Worldstar during the SXSW music festival, which attracts a major following each year in Austin, Texas.
 Since then, West Coast has performed at the Preview Models Fashion Show.
 It took place a couple of days ago, and Chanel opted for a completely different look.
-She wore a bright blue wig, and went braless under a white tank top.
-The rapper also sported a shiny pair of black sweats, and white shoes.
+She wore a bright blue wig and went braless under a white tank top.
+The rapper also sported a shiny pair of black sweats and white shoes.

-In other news, Chanel hilariously tweeted to Equinox on her feed, which is a fitness center.
+In other news, Chanel hilariously tweeted to Equinox, a fitness center, on her feed.
 They have several locations, with one in Los Angeles.
 In particular, West Coast complained about their WiFi.

 “Dear @equinox it has been 2 YEARS now that your location in Hollywood has had worst WiFi ever.
 I would really like to be able to check emails and do work on my phone while being on treadmill.
 For the amount we pay you should have a WiFi router attached to every d*mn pole in here!”